 There are no scientific, peer-reviewed studies in POOL water demonstrating operational or public health advantages for the use of CYA in indoor AQUATIC VENUES.
 CYA reduces degradation of DPD-FC from direct sunlight and so can have some benefits for indoor POOLS with sun exposure through large non-tinted glassed areas.
 While laminated glass blocks UVA radiation, smooth ordinary glass can transmit a large percentage of UVA, though not UVB(252).
 The addition of CYA results in reduced HOCl concentration thereby reducing the rates of all reactions involving HOCl, including those that contribute to DISINFECTION, DISINFECTION BYPRODUCT formation, destruction of BATHER waste, and other CONTAMINANTS, and metal corrosion.
 CDC does not recommend CYA use for indoor AQUATIC VENUES.(253) As shown in Falk 2019, the annual probability of infection from Giardia is 13 times greater with 10 ppm CYA and 2 ppm DPD-FC compared with 2 ppm DPD-FC alone.
-The annual probability of infection from E. coli increases from <10-19 to 9.5x10-10 when using the default parameters defined in Falk 2019.
+The annual probability of infection from Cryptosporidium is 7 times greater and the annual risk from E. coli increases from $<10^{-19}$ to 9.5×10^{-10} when using the default parameters defined in Falk 2019.
 From a public health standpoint, a prohibition of the use of cyanurate in indoor settings cannot be supported, based on the risk calculations in Falk 2019 where the risks in outdoor and indoor POOLS are considered identical.
 The requirements for increased DPD-FC concentration to address decreased efficacy from CYA applies to all AQUATIC VENUES, including indoor settings.